trunklabs/gh-contribution-mate/CONTRIBUTING.md

 ## Commit Message Guidelines

 We are following [Conventional Commits][conventional-commits] convention to format commit messages.
+Commits are automatically linted with [commitlint][commitlint] using [config-conventional][commitlint-config-conventional] rules.

-Following types available:
+Following types ara available:

+- build: Changes that affect the build system or external dependencies
+- chore: Changes to the build process or auxiliary tools and libraries such as documentation generation
+- ci: Changes to the CI configuration files and scripts
+- docs: Documentation only changes
 - feat: A new feature
 - fix: A bug fix
-- docs: Documentation only changes
+- perf: A code change that improves performance
+- refactor: A code change that neither fixes a bug nor adds a feature
+- revert: Revert of a previous commit
 - style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-- refactor: A code change that neither fixes a bug nor adds a feature
-- perf: A code change that improves performance
-- test: Adding missing tests
+- test: Adding missing tests or correcting existing tests
-- chore: Changes to the build process or auxiliary tools and libraries such as documentation generation

 [deno-install]: https://deno.land/manual@v1.29.1/getting_started/installation
 [deno-env]: https://deno.land/manual@v1.29.1/getting_started/setup_your_environment